William Law (Latter Day Saints): Church activity

+Nauvoo Expositor Incident

 On January 8, 1844, Law was informed he was no longer a counselor to Smith in the First Presidency.
 He was shocked and frustrated.
 He demanded a rehearing of his case, because the procedures for removal from the First Presidency had not been followed.
 The rehearing was granted and on April 18, 1844, he was tried again.
 However, this time he was tried as if he were a private member and not a high-ranking church official.
 Once again he felt this went against church protocol.
 The following day he was informed of his excommunication on grounds of apostasy.
 At this point, he felt Smith was beyond saving, and that it was his duty to expose him to the rest of the Mormon community.

 Law met privately after his excommunication with other opponents of Smith and formed a group.
 Shortly thereafter, Law created the True Church of Jesus Christ of Latter Day Saints and became its President.
 On June 7, 1844, Law and his followers published the Nauvoo Expositor, a newspaper that outlined Law's contentions against Smith, including the then-secret practice of plural marriage.
 The reaction to the newspaper was not what Law expected, and after two days of consultation, the printing press was ordered destroyed by Smith and the Nauvoo city council.
 It was destroyed later that day.

 Smith was later arrested and taken to nearby Carthage, Illinois, on charges relating to the destruction of the Expositor.
 On June 27, 1844, Smith was killed by a mob.

 For many years, Law was accused of being a member or a leader of the mob that killed Smith.
-However, Law's diary states that he was not in Carthage at the time of the murder, though he had been present there earlier in the day.
+Law denied that he was in Carthage, and stated in his diary that he had been there earlier in the day.

 Law expressed outrage and remorse at Smith's death in his private journal.

+Later life

 Law's opinion was that Smith's goal "to demoralize the world, to give it to Satan, his master.....
 He claimed to be a god, whereas he was only a servant of the Devil, and as such he met his fate."

 In 1887, Law agreed to be interviewed reflecting on his experience with Mormonism.
 This interview, along with three letters by Law, were published in the Salt Lake Tribune.

-Law eventually moved to Shullsburg, Lafayette County, Wisconsin, where he died in 1892 at the age of 82.
+William Law died in 1892 at the age of 82 in Shullsburg, Lafayette County, Wisconsin.
+His later years were marked by a return to private life, distancing himself from the religious controversies that had once defined his public persona.